 Big changes are coming to online betting in Switzerland.
-The country prohibited internet gambling for years (in theory as there was no enforcement), but that is changing due to the new Money Gaming Act passed by parliament in 2017.
+The country prohibited internet gambling for years (in theory as there was no enforcement), but that has all changed due to the new Money Gaming Act passed by parliament in 2017.

-You could summarize the legal situation as follows: online betting was illegal on paper but people were doing it in great numbers anyways.
-Rather than institute harsher measures to put an end to online betting in Switzerland for good, the government opted to legalize and regulate the activity – provided Swiss betting sites acquire licenses to host real money games and betting online.
+You could summarize the legal situation as follows: online betting was illegal on paper for years, but people were doing it in great numbers anyways.
+Rather than institute harsher measures to put an end to online betting in Switzerland for good, the government opted to legalize and regulate the activity – provided Swiss betting sites acquire licenses to host real money games online.

 Money Gaming Act Passed in 2017